An ACT Government Website

 These closures are in place to allow the relocation of underground services.
 London Circuit east will reopen to traffic in 2026 following streetscape improvements.

-Additionally, Northbourne Avenue will also be reduced to two lanes each way between Alinga Street and Vernon Circle.
+Northbourne Avenue traffic is reduced to two lanes each way between Alinga Street and Vernon Circle.
+Additional lane closures will occur intermittently to facilitate various portions of work.

 Access maintained on London Circuit

-• Access will be maintained to businesses along London Circuit west and east.
-Wayfinding signs will assist customers.
+• Access to businesses along London Circuit west and east remains uninterrupted and wayfinding signs are in place to assist customers.

-• Electronic signage will be in place around the city to alert approaching drivers about the closures.
+• Electronic signage is in place around the city to alert approaching drivers about the closures.

-• Pedestrian and wheelchair access will be maintained along and across London Circuit.
+• Pedestrian and wheelchair access is available along and across London Circuit.
 Cyclists and e-scooter users should travel carefully in the area and reduce their speed.

 • Access is maintained to the city bus and light rail interchange.